Graduate Admission Policies

 In addition to above requirements, an applicant whose native language is not English must demonstrate English language proficiency as a partial admissions requirement.
 Evidence of proficiency in English is successful completion of the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper version), 213 (computer version), or 79 (internet version).
-The minimum IELTS score is 6.0.
-Applicants who have baccalaureate degrees from English-speaking institutions are exempt from the TOEFL requirement.
+The minimum Cambridge IELTS score is 6.0.
+Applicants who have baccalaureate degrees from English-speaking institutions are exempt from the TOEFL and Cambridge IELTS requirement.

-International Transcripts: Transcripts from international institutions where a bachelor’s degree was awarded must be submitted to a transcript evaluation service.
+Transcripts from international institutions where a bachelor’s degree was awarded must be submitted to a transcript evaluation service.
 See International Transcript Information for more info.

 Please plan ahead to allow adequate time for processing of the evaluation of international transcripts, which may take a month or longer.